bronwynbjorkman/bronwynbjorkman.github.io/_posts/2020-06-10-on-virtual-events-and-community.markdown

 * How will audiences interact with scheduled presentations?

     * WisCon: Audience was *not* on the video call with panelists, and were instead watching via a live YouTube stream).
-Questions were asked via panel-specific channels on Discord, and were relayed to panelists by the technical coordinator of the video call (not the moderator).
+Questions were asked via panel-specific channels on Discord, and were relayed to the moderator by the technical coordinator of the video call.
 Other content (readings, academic presentations) was prerecorded, with the opportunity for live discussion at a scheduled time via Discord.
     * CLA: Audience was *on* the video call with talk presenters, indicated that they had questions via the call's chat function (or could type full questions in the chat, and have them read aloud).
 Posters available online, with an optional video/audio talkthrough; questions could be submitted via a comment form, but poster presenters could also host a video call to interact with people live.

 * Who will take questions?